autowarefoundation/autoware-documentation/docs/contributing/testing-guidelines/unit-testing.md

 To register a new `gtest` item, wrap the test code with the macro `TEST ()`. `TEST ()` is a predefined macro that helps generate the final test code, and also registers a `gtest` item to be available for execution.
-Test case name should be in CamelCase.
-This is as gtest inserts an underscore between the fixture name and the class case name when creating the test executable.
+The test case name should be in CamelCase, since gtest inserts an underscore between the fixture name and the class case name when creating the test executable.

 `gtest/gtest.h` also contains predefined macros of `gtest` like `ASSERT_TRUE(condition)`, `ASSERT_FALSE(condition)`, `ASSERT_EQ(val1,val2)`, `ASSERT_STREQ(str1,str2)`,